rapidsai/cugraph-docs/docs/cugraph-docs/source/nx_cugraph/benchmarks.rst

 - Yellow for moderate (``1.1 - 5.0``)
 - Red for suboptimal (``0 - 1.0``)

 Also, by hovering over the table, users can see the time it took for NetworkX and nx-cugraph respectively, as well as the delta between both runs.
-We encourage users to refer to this table to see what kind of performance increase they can expect from their workflows.
+We encourage users to refer to this table to see an approximation of the performance increase they can expect from their workflows.

 .. raw:: html